 “The initial reasons for selecting Goliath Performance Monitor were the rare combination of purpose-built functionality for monitoring Citrix XenApp and the supporting VMware vSphere virtual infrastructure.
-We have extended the utilization of Goliath to monitor XenDesktop 7.6 farm and added functionality like the Logon Simulator [Goliath Application Availability Monitor] and Citrix daily health check reports to proactively ensure end to end connectivity so users have seamless access to Citrix delivered applications.”
+We have extended the utilization of Goliath to monitor XenDesktop 7.6 farm and added functionality like Goliath Application Availability Monitor for Citrix daily health check reports to proactively ensure end-to-end connectivity so users have seamless access to Citrix delivered applications.”

 – Chris Mielke, Infrastructure & Security Services Lead at Drake University

 The Organization’s Infrastructure: Citrix XenApp 7.6, Citrix XenDesktop 7.6, & Citrix XenServer 6.5

 The Business Challenge: End Users Experience Issues with Virtualized Windows on Mac OS

 The Drake Infrastructure Team was having an issue with the performance of virtualized Microsoft Windows instances on Mac OS.
 More specifically, the College of Business users or students were having performance issues when attempting to use Excel.

 The Drake Team worked with their integrator, Choice Solutions, to leverage Goliath for Monitoring Citrix XenApp and monitoring vSphere virtual infrastructure to troubleshoot and isolate server resources as the root cause of the performance issues.
 Once the failure point was identified, they were able to resolve the issue quickly by adding server capacity.